MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-profiles.md

 Select any of the customer tiles to open the **Customer details page**.
 This view contains unified information for the selected customer.

-Customer details include:
+Customer details include the following content:

--	**Customer profile tile**: This tile shows the different values from the unified _Customer_ entity.
+**Customer profile tile**:
+This tile shows the different values from the unified _Customer_ entity.
 If a field has no value for the currently shown customer profile it will not be shown.
-The tile is structured into sections: First section shows a predefined set of fields followed by all fields which are part of the search & index filter.
-Within this section our web interface will combine address relatd fields into a single line called “address”.
+The tile is structured into sections:
+- First section shows a predefined set of fields followed by all fields which are part of the search & index filter.
+Within this section our web interface will combine address related fields into a single line called “address”.
 This only happens if this profile contains such fields.
+- **Contacts for this customer**: In environments for business accounts you will see all contacts for this customer as the second section.
+Each contact is shown with its field, hiding any empty field.
-The second section is called “additional fields” and shows the remaining fields, except for ids.
-These ids, which are identified by their semantics categorizing them as Ids, are grouped in the third section called “Ids”.
-Within the third section fields are further grouped by their entity.
+- The next section is called “additional fields” and shows the remaining fields of this customer, except for ids.
+- All ids are grouped in the last section called “Ids”.
+They are listed under their entity's name.
+Fields are identified as ids by their semantics categorizing them as such.

+**Activity timeline**:
--	**Activity timeline**: Shows if you have configured activities.
+Shows data if you have configured activities.
 The timeline view contains chronologically sorted activities of this customer, starting with the most recent activity.
 For more information, see [Customer activities](activities.md).

+**Insights**:
 - **Measures**: Shows if you configured one or more measures of a specific type: customer attribute measures.
 They include calculated KPIs around your customers on the individual customer level.
 For more information, see [Define and manage measures](measures.md).

 -	**Potential interests, potential brands**: Shows if you configured a first-party enrichment.
 It represents potential interests and affinities for brands a customer with a profile similar to this customer might have.
 For more information, see [Enrich customer profiles with brand and interest affinities](enrichment-microsoft.md).

-Select **Back to Customers** to return to the customer search page.
+To return back to the customer search page select **Back to Customers**.

 ## Next steps

-[Add more data sources](data-sources.md), [enrich unified profiles](enrichment-hub.md), or [create segments](segments.md) to work with unified profiles in other applications.
+[Add more data sources](data-sources.md), [enrich unified profiles](enrichment-hub.md), or [create segments](segments.md) to work with unified customer profiles in other applications.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]